5 Definitions of qualifiers

 Skeletofolic (ko)

-(from Greek skeletos, dried out): having a folic horizon with ≥ 40% (by volume, weighted average, related to the whole soil) coarse fragments.
+(from Greek skeletos, dried out): having a folic horizon starting at the soil surface with ≥ 40% (by volume, weighted average, related to the whole soil) coarse fragments.

 Fractic (fc)